 3.0 Background

-Correctional facilities, law enforcement agencies, fire departments, emergency medical providers and district probation departments are directed by law to adopt policies to facilitate the handling, care, and treatment of HIV/AIDS infected persons in their custody or under their supervision.
-DSHS is directed by Health and Safety Code §85.141 to develop model policies based on state law and accepted clinical standards to assist the affected entities as they develop their own policies and/or procedures to care for HIV infected individuals.
-The DSHS TB/HIV/STD Section (Section) is designated as the primary resource in the state for HIV/AIDS prevention and is charged with the development of model policies and guidelines regarding HIV/AIDS and STD treatment and prevention.
+The laws listed in Section 2.0 Authority direct correctional facilities, law enforcement agencies, fire departments, emergency medical providers, and district probation departments to adopt policies to facilitate the handling, care, and treatment of people with HIV/AIDS in their custody or under their supervision.
+HSC §85.141 directs DSHS to develop model policies based on state law and accepted clinical standards to assist the affected entities as they develop their own policies and procedures to care for people with HIV.
+The Section is the primary resource in the state for HIV/AIDS prevention and develops model policies and guidelines regarding HIV/AIDS and STD treatment and prevention.

 4.0 Who Must Use Model Policies